jason358ma/PieCentral/shepherd/LCM_README.md

 To communicate over a network, Shepherd uses LCM to send messages to a server, which relays those messages through a websocket.

 ## Methods
-This is a library of two methods for sending and receiving messages using the LCM communications protocol.
+`LCM.py` is a library of two methods for sending and receiving messages using the LCM communications protocol.

 + `lcm_start_read(receive_channel, queue, put_json=False):`